National Conservatives Are Feeling Optimistic

 Riley Moore, West Virginia’s state treasurer and a self-professed defender of “blue-collar” conservatism, admitted that, as a legislator, he had voted for right-to-work laws, a crucial weapon in the conservative war against unions.
 Despite branding themselves pro-worker, Riley and other panelists evaded questions about the PRO Act, the most important piece of labor legislation in decades, and were more than happy to dismiss the AFL-CIO, the United Auto Workers, and public-sector unions on the grounds that they are associated with progressive cultural causes.

 Earlier that morning, on the main stage, GOP senators Mike Lee of Utah, Ron Johnson of Wisconsin, and Rick Scott of Florida, who have much more power to do something about labor issues, rattled on about balancing budgets, cutting taxes, and slashing regulations.
-It’s revealing that the Tea Party wing of the GOP, which still preaches the gospel of trickle-down economics, is also feeling the wind at their backs.
+It’s revealing that the Tea Party wing of the GOP, which still preaches the gospel of trickle-down economics, is also feeling the wind at its back.

 “We can do it.
 And we must do it,” declared Lee in reference to their austerity-happy fiscal vision.